inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

-there will be two measurement interval calculations displayed on the front tile: DAY (08:00-19:59) and NIGHT (20:00-07:59) in line with other metrics we should provide some leeway (15 minutes) in charting documentation, therefore (adjusted time frame): DAY (08:00-19:59) and NIGHT (20:00-07:59) the leeway is to mitigate skewed mean interval, particularly in the DAY calculation (e.g. 08:01 RASS, time interval calculated with a NIGHT RASS at 02:00, would give a 04:01 measurement interval which would skew daytime data, the 15 minute leeway may need to be reviewed if insufficient the _dt of each measurement determines whether it is categorised as 'DAY' or 'NIGHT', but in order to complete the measurement interval calculation, a preceeding measurement can be in the opposing category worked example:
+there will be two measurement interval calculations displayed on the front tile: DAY (08:00-19:59) and NIGHT (20:00-07:59) in line with other metrics we should provide some leeway (15 minutes) in charting documentation, therefore (adjusted time frame): DAY (08:00-19:59) and NIGHT (20:00-07:59) the leeway is to mitigate skewed mean interval, particularly in the DAY calculation (e.g. 08:01 RASS, time interval calculated with a NIGHT RASS at 02:00, would give a 04:01 measurement interval which would skew daytime data, the 15 minute leeway may need to be reviewed if insufficient the _dt of each measurement determines whether it is categorised as 'DAY' or 'NIGHT', but in order to complete the measurement interval calculation, a preceding measurement can be in the opposing category worked example:
 (a) a measurement taken at 06:10 would have to be linked with an earlier measurement during the night shift to calculate an interval and would be classified as - NIGHT (before 06:14)
 (b) a measurement taken at 06:30 would have to be linked with an earlier measurement during the day or night shift to calculate an interval and would be classified as - DAY (after 06:14)